 The Google Camera features HDR, HDR+, HDR+ enhanced, RAW, ZSL, Flash, AR Stickers, Night Sight, Portrait mode, etc. It also offers Super Res Zoom, AR Emojis, Google Lens, TimeLapse, Slow-Motion, Image Stabilization, Photosphere, and more.
 While the video recording also comes out clear and sharp as compared to the other stock camera apps.

-Here we have mentioned the list of features/modes which are working and not working on Google Camera ported beta app for Poco M2 Pro.
+Here we have mentioned the list of features/modes which are working and not working on the Google Camera ported beta app for Poco M2 Pro.
 The issues/bugs may be fixed in the future.

 Download any GCam app